Professor Andrea Brady, BA (Columbia) PhD (Cambridge)

 I was born in Philadelphia and studied at Columbia University in New York City.
 After working in publishing for a few years I came to the UK to study in Cambridge, and stayed here once I had finished my PhD.
-I am a poet, and have performed throughout the UK, Europe, Canada, and the US, and have been invited to speak as an expert by the British Council, the BBC, the Arts Council, and the Poetry Society.
-My work has been translated into French, German, Spanish, Slovene, Slovak, and Finnish, and has been the subject of a large number of critical essays.
+I started off as an early modernist, though now my interests range over poetry in all its times and forms.
+I am a poet, and work closely with contemporary poets in the UK and abroad.
+I have performed throughout the UK, Europe, Canada, the US and Lebanon, and have been invited to speak about poetry by the British Council, the BBC, the Arts Council, and the Poetry Society.
+My work has been translated into French, German, Spanish, Slovene, Slovak, Finnish, Greek, Catalan, and Croatian, and has been the subject of a large number of critical essays.
 I live in Hackney with my partner and our three small children.

 - Ritual and anthropological approaches to literature